cindistar/travel-ui-flutter/README.md

 # Travel UI Flutter

-Giving a try recreating a Travel UI using Flutter.
+Giving a try and playing around recreating a Travel UI using Flutter.

 ![](travel_ui.gif)